-Accounting policies have been applied consistently to all periods presented in these financial statements.
+Accounting policies have been applied consistently to all periods presented in these special purpose financial statements.

-The financial statements correspond to the classification provisions contained in Ind AS 1, "Presentation of Financial Statements".
+The special purpose financial statements correspond to the classification provisions contained in Ind AS 1, "Presentation of Financial Statements".
 For clarity, various items are aggregated in the statements of income and balance sheet.
 These items are disaggregated separately in the notes to the financial statements, where applicable.

 The functional currency of the Company is RON.
-All amount included in this standalone financial statement are reported in RON except No of share, unless otherwise stated.
+All amount included in this special purpose financial statement are reported in RON except No of share, unless otherwise stated.
+Due to rounding off, the numbers presented throughout the document may not add up precisely to the totals and percentages may not precisely reflect the absolute figures.